 One important responsibility of a trustee or administrator of an estate is to obtain asset valuations on the property held in the trust or in the decedent’s estate.
-If you are not experienced with administering an estate or trust in California, it is important to seek out the guidance of a knowledgeable Anaheim trust lawyer to ensure your responsibilities are properly carried out.
+If you are not experienced with administering an estate or trust in California, it is important to seek out the guidance of the duty of a California trustee from a knowledgeable Anaheim trust lawyer.
 Asset valuation is essential to the administration process because it will help you when carrying out the tax-related duties of the trust or estate administrator.

 The following are helpful facts about asset valuation during an Orange County trust or estate administration:

 - Valuations will give you the fair market value of the asset on the date that the decedent passed away.

 - Fair market value is defined as the price that a willing buyer would pay to a willing seller for the asset.